Skip to main content

 Early Farm Life

-Children enter the world of a nineteenth century farm in this program.
-They will learn about the historic farm buildings we have at the museum and will have an opportunity to use authentic tools to rake, hoe, plant seeds, and build a scarecrow in our farm setting.
-Sorry there are no animals, however.
+Children will learn about the historic farm buildings we have at the museum and will have an opportunity to use authentic tools to rake, hoe, plant seeds, and build a scarecrow in our farm setting.
 This program takes place outdoors and is most appropriate for our younger visitors aged 4-7 years-old.

 Within the historic Lawrence Corley Log House, built around 1771, children learn about life in the Colonial era in the backcountry of South Carolina.
 Various aspects about what life was like in an 18th century cabin are demonstrated and discussed.
-Children will get to play Colonial games after which they dip candles and take home the finished product.
-This program is often selected for 2nd grade social studies field trips and is frequently paired with the One Room Schoolhouse program.
-The Corley cabin is not air-conditioned.
-Due to size constraints of the cabin, groups will be limited to 25-30 students.
+In celebration of the 250th anniversary of the American Revolution we will also learn about the factors that influenced people in Lexington County to either choose to become Patriots or Loyalists and how the Revolution might have affected them.
+Children will also get to play Colonial games.
+This program is often selected for elementary social studies field trips and is frequently paired with the One Room Schoolhouse program.
+The Corley cabin is not heated or air-conditioned.
+Due to size constraints of the cabin, groups will be limited to 20-25 students.

 The Kitchen

-Everyone loves the kitchen, especially the John Fox kitchen from the nineteenth century.
-After seeing the kitchen and learning how certain items were used, children proceed out into the kitchen yard and inspect all of the outbuildings used for preparing a meal.
-Children even get to see a historic privy.
-The activities in the yard include butter-churning, corncob shucking, using a coffee grinder, and much more.
-Teachers and parents will be given a short list of food items needed to do this tour, which can be found at any grocery store.
-Due to space constraints groups will be limited to 25-30 students.
-This tour is appropriate for younger audiences and is primarily held outdoors.
+Everyone loves the kitchen!
+After experiencing the kitchen and learning how certain items were used, children proceed into the kitchen yard and inspect all of the outbuildings used for preparing a meal.
+The activities in the yard include butter-churning, corn shucking, using a coffee grinder, and much more.
+Teachers and parents will be given a short list of food items needed to do this tour.
+Due to space constraints groups will be limited to 30 students.
+This tour is appropriate for elementary aged students and is primarily held outdoors..

 Early Christmas Crafts

-This tour is usually offered for only a week in December and follows our annual Christmas Open House event.
-The John Fox House circa 1832 is decorated with period decorations which the children are shown as they look through the house.
-After the tour, the children make these same early decorations such as popcorn strings, pomanders, and gum drop trees which they are allowed to take back to the classroom.
+This tour is usually offered for one week in December and follows our annual Christmas Open House event.
+The John Fox House circa 1832 is decorated with period decorations.
+After the tours, the children make decorations such as popcorn strings, pomanders, and gum drop trees which they are allowed to take back to the classroom.
 Groups will be required to bring their own fruit for pomanders.
 These can be either apples, oranges, or other fragrant citrus fruits.
 This program is a most memorable Christmas experience!
-Due to the space constraints of the room groups will be limited to a maximum number of 20-25 students.
+Due to the space constraints of the room groups will be limited to a maximum number of 25 students.